Registration for a minor is mandatory for UT students and is only possible during the period described on this website through OSIRIS-student.

 An UT student can register for a maximum of 30 ECTS in OSIRIS, this is equivalent to 2 minors of 15 ECTS each.

-After the registration period, your Bureau of educational affairs will check if you meet the (if applicable) ECTS requirement set by your educational program.
+After the registration period, your Bureau of educational affairs will check if you meet the (if applicable) ECTS requirement set by your study programme.
 If you meet the requirement, your minor will be approved.
 The result of the check will be visible on your study progress overview in Osiris.
 If you don't meet the requirements, you will receive an e-mail from the Bureau of Educational Affairs.
 For questions, contact your study adviser.

 There’s no need to register for the corresponding module.
 You will be registered for the module automatically a few weeks before the minor starts.
 This only applies for minors for which you can register yourself via OSIRIS (not for the Exchange minor and the Transfer minor).